-Escaping from the everyday during fall is one of travel's greatest secret pleasures: the perfect climate, right ratio of visitors to locals, meals that celebrate the harvest bounty, and off season prices that make it truly affordable.
+Escaping from everyday life during fall is one of travel's greatest secret pleasures: the perfect climate, right ratio of visitors to locals, meals that celebrate the harvest bounty, and off season prices that make it truly affordable.
 With frequent school and work breaks for the Jewish holidays, Columbus Day, Halloween, Veterans Day and Thanksgiving, there's plenty of opportunity to take advantage of resort, tour and airfare discounts.

 Fall Festivals for Family Fun

-Harvest Fairs for Adult Tastes & Tastings
+Harvest Fairs for Food, Wine & Oktoberfest Beer Tastings

 Travelers who love mountain resorts when there's no snow on the ground will appreciate all the fit fun in the Rockies, whether you're with kids, gal pals, those frat buddies or a significant other.